sts10/sts10.github.io/_posts/2022-10-24-a-good-netflix-password.markdown

 ## Epilogue: Other smart TV keyboard layouts?

-Above, we assumed the Hamptons house had an smart TV with a particular linear keyboard.
+Above, we assumed Montauk house had an smart TV with a particular linear keyboard.

 Following the process above, we can make separate lists for other layouts.
 As you might expect, this results in different word lists.
 See [this repo for more](https://github.com/sts10/remote-words).